 The blandness in your diet can usually be blamed on one of three things: a lack of time, creativity, or variety.

 An easy way to solve all three issues: a good side dish, which can be added to almost any meal or enjoyed as a snack.
 Enter the mediterranean quinoa salad.

 Often mistaken as a grain, quinoa—pronounced keen-wah—is actually a seed.
 A complete protein and full of minerals, quinoa’s high-quality nutritional profile is undeniable.
 The taste, on the other hand, can be pretty bland.

 Sure, eating basic nutrient-dense foods can help you with weight loss, but why suffer?
-This quick and easy recipe, created by Liv Langdon, Born Fitness meal prep specialist and founder of Liv Lang & Prosper, can be made in less than 15 minutes.
+This quick and easy recipe, created by Liv Langdon, Born Fitness meal prep specialist and founder of Liv Out Loud, can be made in less than 15 minutes.

 If you’re a vegetarian, this is a go-to balanced dish with protein-packed quinoa and almonds.
 For the rest of us, add a grilled chicken breast or fish on top and lunch is ready to go.

 - ½ c artichoke heart quarters, in water